sanskrit/raw_etexts_english/blogs/manasataramgini/2019-02-15_mongolica-the-tangut-empire.md

 +++
-title = "Mongolica: The Tangutxa0empire"
+title = "Mongolica: The Tangut empire"

 +++
 In the early 1100s of the CE Rtsa-mi lotsawa Sangs-rgyas grags-pa was in